dotnet/docs/docs/csharp/programming-guide/classes-and-structs/properties.md

 Property accessors often consist of single-line statements that just assign or return the result of an expression.
 You can implement these properties as expression-bodied members.
 Expression body definitions consist of the `=>` symbol followed by the expression to assign to or retrieve from the property.

-Starting with C# 6, read-only properties can implement the `get` accessor as an expression-bodied member.
+Beginning with C# 6, read-only properties can implement the `get` accessor as an expression-bodied member.
 In this case, neither the `get` accessor keyword nor the `return` keyword is used.
 The following example implements the read-only `Name` property as an expression-bodied member.

 :::code language="csharp" source="./snippets/properties/Person.cs" id="ExpressionBodiedProperty":::

-Starting with C# 7.0, both the `get` and the `set` accessor can be implemented as expression-bodied members.
+BEginning with C# 7.0, both the `get` and the `set` accessor can be implemented as expression-bodied members.
 In this case, the `get` and `set` keywords must be present.
 The following example illustrates the use of expression body definitions for both accessors.
-Note that the `return` keyword is not used with the `get` accessor.
+The `return` keyword isn't used with the `get` accessor.

 :::code language="csharp" source="./snippets/properties/SaleItem.cs" id="SaleItemV1":::

 ## Auto-implemented properties

-In some cases, property `get` and `set` accessors just assign a value to or retrieve a value from a backing field without including any additional logic.
+In some cases, property `get` and `set` accessors just assign a value to or retrieve a value from a backing field without including any extra logic.
 By using auto-implemented properties, you can simplify your code while having the C# compiler transparently provide the backing field for you.

 If a property has both a `get` and a `set` (or a `get` and an `init`) accessor, both must be auto-implemented.
 You define an auto-implemented property by using the `get` and `set` keywords without providing any implementation.
 The following example repeats the previous one, except that `Name` and `Price` are auto-implemented properties.
 The example also removes the parameterized constructor, so that `SaleItem` objects are now initialized with a call to the parameterless constructor and an [object initializer](object-and-collection-initializers.md).